the seduction

 the memory allocator: where this pattern was born

-doug lea wrote dlmalloc in 1987. it became the basis for glibc's malloc (ptmalloc2), which means every C program on linux has been using this pattern for decades. jemalloc (firefox, redis), tcmalloc (google), mimalloc (microsoft). all descendants, all using variants of implicit free lists.
+doug lea wrote dlmalloc in 1987. it became the basis for glibc's malloc (ptmalloc2), which means every C program on linux has been using this pattern for decades. the dlmalloc/ptmalloc family threads explicit free lists through the freed blocks themselves. the newer allocators (jemalloc in firefox and redis, tcmalloc at google, mimalloc at microsoft) mix in other machinery (jemalloc tracks its small size classes with bitmaps, for instance), but freed-memory-as-data-structure is the shared lineage.

 the core idea: each free block contains: